LooseLab/Icarust_supplementary_data/README.md

 ```
 **NB** fasta and squiggle files generated are excluded from tree.

+The conda environment I used for the notebooks has been exported to [analysis_env.yml](analysis_env.yml).
+This however assumes Guppy version 6.4.6.
+This may need changing to match your Guppy version.

 For notebook details, see [NOTEBOOKS.md](notebooks/NOTEBOOKS.md).

 **Barcoding** holds the Fasta files and squiggle generated in [R10_barcodes.ipynb](notebooks/R10_barcodes.ipynb), using the model values in the .tsv file, derived from [model_denormalisation.ipynb](notebooks/model_denormalisation.ipynb).